rhx/SwiftGtk/README.md

 ### Swift

 Building should work with both Swift 4 and Swift 3 (you need at least Swift 3.1).
-You can download Swift from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well).
+You can download Swift from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well (install them using `xcode-select --install`).
 Test that your compiler works using `swift --version`, which should give you something like

 	$ swift --version
 	Apple Swift version 4.0 (swiftlang-900.0.65 clang-900.0.37)